 - Paper: clean paper including newsprint, envelopes, copy paper, and magazines

 - Bottles: clean, empty plastic items numbered 1 - 2 and glass

 Everything else (including plastic bags and plastic packaging) belongs in the trash

-- Electronics and Small Kitchen Appliances - For obsolete electronics, submit an AiM work order using the problem code of RECYCLING.
+- Electronics and Small Kitchen Appliances: - for broken, obsolete electronics, submit an AiM work order using the problem code of RECYCLING.
 For all other electronics and small kitchen appliances, submit an AiM work order using the problem code SURPLUS.
 Smaller electronic and small kitchen appliance items MUST be in a container for pick-up.

 - Toner Cartridges: Submit an AiM Work Request using the problem code RECYCLING to schedule a pick-up.
 Please be specific to the location, the number of cartridges to be picked up, and include a contact name and phone number.

 If you are still unsure as to whether or not your item is recyclable, you can always contact our team at firstname.lastname@example.org.
 When in doubt, it is better to throw it out.
 For non-campus generated specialty recycling, please refer to the Off-Campus Recycling page for drop-off information and locations.

 Missing your recycling signage of what you can and cannot recycle?
 Click here for a printable version.
 Spring 2022 Recycling Signage.

-What does not go in the recycling bin?
+What does not go in campus single-stream recycling?

 - Food and liquids